 - Cereal boxes: if your dog loves to rip stuff apart, you can use this method.
 Simply put your dog’s food inside the empty box and close it with masking tape.
 Now blissfully watch your dog destroy the box!

-As we briefly mentioned in one of our older posts, dogs benefit from brain training, certainly as much as they do from physical exercise.
-In fact, Dr Ian Dunbar (one the best regarded force-free dog trainers in the world) argues that mental exercise is, in fact, more tiring for a dog than physical exercise.
+As we briefly mentioned in our post on puppies and excercise , dogs benefit from brain training, certainly as much as they do from physical exercise.
+In fact, Dr Ian Dunbar (one the best regarded force-free dog trainers in the world) argues that mental exercise is more tiring for a dog than physical exercise.

 To exemplify the concept above, think about this: would you be happy if your only activities were to eat, sleep and go for a walk every day?
 For the rest of your life?
 This means no reading your favourite books, not watching TV, not learning anything new…just eat, walk and sleep.
 By the end of the week most of us would be rather bored, consequently we will start yelling at the postman, tearing the wallpaper off the walls and trying to eat our own body weight due to boredom!
 Sounds familiar?
 That’s right, your dog gets bored as much as you do!

 The feeding techniques above also have the effect of making your dog’s brain work, trying him in the process and making him less prone to mischief.
 With all this in mind, it might be time to retire the old food bowl.
 You will help your dog not just to eat slowly, but also be smarter!